 Grandson, Eugene T. Vincent joined the family business as a licensed funeral director and embalmer in 1962 retiring in the early 1980s in order to pursue another career.

 Great-grandson and fourth generation, Richard J. Vincent, Jr. grew up in Simsbury and had helped his father in the same tradition of the prior generations, washing cars, mowing lawns and various tasks around the funeral homes.
 After graduation from Simsbury High School, he attended the New England Institute and joined the family business as a licensed funeral director and embalmer in 1987.
-When his father retired from the funeral home, he took on the role of Vice President.
-In 2018, Richard became the President and Owner of the Vincent Funeral Homes and the Farmington Valley Crematory.
-Richard still holds the value taught to him by his father and uncles and can be seen mowing the lawns (sometimes having a little too much fun speeding along) on Sundays, plowing the parking lots and shoveling after storms.
+When his father retired from the funeral home, he took on the role of Vice President and in 2018, Richard became the President and Owner of the Vincent Funeral Homes and the Farmington Valley Crematory.
+Richard still holds the value taught to him by his father and uncles and can be seen tending to and mowing the lawns (sometimes having a little too much fun speeding along) on Sundays and plowing the parking lots and shoveling after storms.
 As the father of three boys, he is currently working with the fifth generation, preparing them for the future of the family business.

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.